If you have cancer, you may have concerns about losing your hair to chemotherapy. Chemotherapy drugs target cells that grow and divide quickly.

 Can Cooling Caps Prevent Hair Loss?

 Cooling cap systems have received clearance from the U.S. Food and Drug Administration (FDA).
 This means FDA scientists have reviewed manufacturers’ product claims and found them valid.
 But cooling caps have some limitations.

 Here are the key things you should know about cooling caps:

-Are There Potential Side Effects from Using a Cooling Cap?
+Are There Potential Side Effects From Using a Cooling Cap?

 - Numbness of the scalp.

 Any side effects should stop when you remove the cooling cap.
 Your provider may suggest using an over-the-counter pain reliever to ease discomfort.
-UPMC also offers patients warm blankets, warm beverages, and other amenities to ease any side effects.
+UPMC also offers warm blankets, warm beverages, and other amenities to ease any side effects.

-How Do I Know If a Cooling Cap Will Help Me?
+How Do I Know if a Cooling Cap Will Help Me?

 FDA News Release.
 FDA clears expanded use of cooling cap to reduce hair loss during chemotherapy.
 U.S. Food and Drug Administration.
 Link